BZoennchen/supercollider-book/_sources/chapters/supercollider/pattern.md

 However, this interaction is not a one-way street where we, the artist, enforce ideas onto the instrument.
 Instead, the instrument influences our ideas by limiting our space of possibilities.
 In fact, our brain does the same!
-It limits what we can perceive such that complexity can build up within our minds.
+It limits what we can perceive such that structure can build up within our minds.
+Our brain is a complexity reducing organ that generates reality by differentiation and abstraction.
+The overwhelming stream of the concrete is filtered and enriched with meaning.
+But all this happens automatically.
-And before we think about our brain, we use it.
+And before we start thinking about our brain, we use it.

 In the realm of (other) tools, it seems to be similar.
 Before we think about the being of a hammer, we use it.